ichtrojan/thoth/README.md

 ## In this Context

 Thoth is an error logger for go.
-It helps log errors to a log file so you can go back to find how why and when some thing broke in production.
+It helps log errors to a log file so you can go back to find how why and when something breaks in production.

 # Installation